sagarnanera/RealTime-chat-webapp-demo/README.md

 This is basic chatting application/webapp in groups.

-this is build with nodeJS and SocketIO.
+This is build with nodeJS and SocketIO.